Genivia/ugrep/README.md

   where `A`, `B` and `C` are arbitrary regex patterns (use option `-F` to search strings)

-  > 💡**ProTip** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
+  💡**ProTip** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
 Otherwise, Boolean conditions apply to single lines by default, since grep utilities are generally line-based pattern matchers.
 Option `--stats` displays the query in human-readable form after the search completes.

 - Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`, using `--files --bool` for file-wide Boolean searches

       ug -Q1 --files --bool -l -w -Z+4 --sort=best

-  > 💡**ProTip** `-l` lists the matching files in the TUI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match
+  💡**ProTip** `-l` lists the matching files in the TUI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match

 - Search the contents of [archives](#archives) (cpio, jar, tar, pax, zip) and [compressed files](#archives) (zip, gz, Z, bz, bz2, lzma, xz, lz4, zstd)

       ug -z PATTERN ...                      ug -z --zmax=2 PATTERN ...

-  > 💡**ProTip** specify `-z --zmax=2` to search compressed files and archives nested within archives, e.g. to search zip files stored in (compressed) tar files.
+  💡**ProTip** specify `-z --zmax=2` to search compressed files and archives nested within archives, e.g. to search zip files stored in (compressed) tar files.
 The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps, far more than you will ever need!
 Larger `--zmax` slows searching.

-- Search pdf, doc, docx, xls, xlxs, and more [using filters](#filter)
+- Search pdf, doc, docx, e-book, and more with `ug+` [using filters](#filter) associated with filename extensions:

+      ug+ PATTERN ...
       ug --filter='pdf:pdftotext % -' PATTERN ...
+      ug --filter='doc:antiword %' PATTERN ...
+      ug --filter='odt,docx,epub,rtf:pandoc --wrap=preserve -t markdown % -o -' PATTERN ...
       ug --filter='odt,doc,docx,rtf,xls,xlsx,ppt,pptx:soffice --headless --cat %' PATTERN ...
       ug --filter='pem:openssl x509 -text,cer,crt,der:openssl x509 -text -inform der' PATTERN ...
       ug --filter='latin1:iconv -f LATIN1 -t UTF-8' PATTERN ...
       ug --filter='7z:7z x -so -si' PATTERN ...

-  > 💡**ProTip** filters are selected based on the specified list of filename extensions.
-Filters can be any commands (including your own scripts and executables) that take standard input to produce standard output.
+  💡**ProTip** the `ug+` command is the same as the `ug` command, but also uses filters to search PDFs, documents, and image metadata, when the [`pdftotext`](https://pypi.org/project/pdftotext), [`antiword`](https://github.com/rsdoiel/antiword), [`pandoc`](https://pandoc.org), and [`exiftool`](https://exiftool.sourceforge.net) are installed (optionally, not used when not installed).

 - Search [binary files](#binary) and display hexdumps with binary pattern matches (Unicode text or `-U` for byte patterns)